 However, their use goes way beyond fixing communication.
-A proper purchase order process also helps you track your paperwork, which will, in turn, make it easier to keep your budget in check.
+A process following purchase order management best practices also helps you track your paperwork, which will, in turn, make it easier to keep your budget in check.

 For instance, imagine how your finance department would react if they received an invoice for several hundred thousand dollars due within 30 days.
 Without a properly organized purchase order process, the finance department won’t always be warned – this makes it needlessly difficult for them to do their job.

 Having a proper paper trail is also vital when you’re audited.
 Your purchase order process can provide evidence of a transaction in the case of a financial audit, thus protecting you when it comes to the legal aspect of your finances.
 If you don’t have a proper process and tend to usually note down orders on a piece of paper, this isn’t proof enough for auditors.

 Every purchase order process starts with a form that’s filled in with information about the PO and is then routed around according to business requirements.

 The purchase order form becomes a legally binding document once it is accepted and signed by the vendor.
 This document outlines everything the customer and the vendor need to know about an order.